 - 1909-03-04 William Howard Taft inaugrated as 27th US President during 10" snowstorm

-- 1909-08-18 Mayor of Tokyo Yukio Ozaki presents Washington, D.C. with 2,000 cherry trees, which President Taft decides to plant near the Potomac River.
+- 1909-08-18 Mayor of Tokyo Yukio Ozaki presents Washington, D.C. with 2,000 cherry trees, which President William Howard Taft decides to plant near the Potomac River.

-- 1909-09-27 US President Taft sets aside some 3 million acres of oil-rich public land (including Teapot Dome, Wyoming) for conservation purposes
+- 1909-09-27 US President William Howard Taft sets aside some 3 million acres of oil-rich public land (including Teapot Dome, Wyoming) for conservation purposes

-- 1910-04-14 President Taft begins tradition of throwing out ball on opening day
+- 1910-04-14 US President William Howard Taft begins tradition of throwing ceremonial first pitch on Opening Day of baseball season

-- 1911-05-23 NY Public Library building at 5th Avenue dedicated by President Taft
+- 1911-05-23 NY Public Library building at 5th Avenue dedicated by President William Howard Taft

 - 1912-06-18 The Chicago national Republican Convention splits between President Taft and Theodore Roosevelt; after Taft is nominated, Roosevelt and progressive elements of the Party form the Progressive Party (also known as the 'Bull Moose Party')